SubPetar/git-two/Readme.md

 - Maximal residual

 by changing __choose_pose_per_segment_method__ to 'middle', 'center_of_residual_mass' and 'maximal_residual'.
-Other Insertion parameters should be left with their mentioned default values.
+Other Insertion parameters should be left with their default values.

 In order to run aforementioned scripts, different parameters can be set at the beginning of the file.
 All the *paths* to the different data-files need to be changed in order to run the scripts on another machine.